bevy-cheatbook/bevy-cheatbook/src/web/quick-start.md

 WASM, you will need to perform additional steps.
 See [Multi-Target](./web/multi-target.md).

+Note that by default error messages in a browser context do not forward panic messages, making it difficult to debug.
+See [Better Errors](./web/better-errors.md).

 ## Getting a WASM-compatible rendering back-end

 Bevy's rendering back-end currently does not support the web.
 You will need